lexik/LexikFormFilterBundle/Resources/doc/index.md

 Inner workings
 --------------

 A filter is applied by using events.
-Basically the `lexik_form_filter.query_builder_updater` service will trigger a default event named according to the form type, then a listner will apply the filter.
+Basically the `lexik_form_filter.query_builder_updater` service will trigger a default event named according to the form type to get the condition for a given filter.
+Then once all condition have been gotten another event will be triggered to add these conditions to the (doctrine) query builder.
-We provide a subscriber that supports Doctrine ORM and DBAL.
+We provide a event/listener that supports Doctrine ORM and DBAL.

 The default event name pattern is `lexik_form_filter.apply.<query_builder_type>.<form_type_name>`.